RupeshKumar4511/ML/README.md

 <br>
 Here, we do univariate analysis which means independent analysis on each column - mean, standard deviation, which curve is followed.
 We also do bivariate analysis which means analysis on two different column.
-Sometimes we also do multi-variants analysis.
+Sometimes we also do multi-variats analysis.
 <br>
 Outliers detections
 <br>